-The school's technical staff have a key role in maintaining a safe technical infrastructure at the school and in keeping abreast with the rapid succession of technical developments.
+The school's IT Department have a key role in maintaining a safe technical infrastructure at the school and in keeping abreast with the rapid succession of technical developments.
 They are responsible for the security of the school's hardware system, its data and for assisting in training the school's teaching and administrative staff in the use of IT.
-They monitor the use of the internet and emails, maintain content filters, and will report inappropriate usage to the Head of IT.
+They monitor the use of the internet and emails, maintain content filters, and will report inappropriate usage to the DSL or the Headteacher.